marcusolsson/obsidian-plugin-docs/docs/guides/custom-views.md

 # Custom views

 Views determine how Obsidian displays content.
-The file explorer, graph view, and the Markdown view are all examples of views, but you can also create your own custom custom views that display content in a way that makes sense for your plugin.
+The file explorer, graph view, and the Markdown view are all examples of views, but you can also create your own custom views that display content in a way that makes sense for your plugin.

 To create a custom view, create a class that extends the `ItemView` interface: